MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 Software that is compatible with MTD must support the following requirements:

-- Keep the required records in a digital form.
+- Store the required records in a digital form.
-- Preserve those records in digital form for up to six years.
+- Preserve required records in digital form for up to six years.
 - Create a VAT return from the digital records that are held in functionally compatible software, and digitally provide this information to HMRC.
 - Provide VAT data to HMRC on a voluntary basis.
-- Receive, via the MTD for VAT application programming interface (API) platform, information from HMRC about a relevant entity's compliance with obligations under the regulations.
+- Use the MTD for VAT application programming interface (API) platform to receive information from HMRC about a relevant entity's compliance with obligations under the regulations.

-As HMRC mentions in Making Tax Digital for Business VAT Guide for Vendors, users must sign up for the MTD service for VAT, even if they have already signed up to use the MTD service for income tax.
+As HMRC mentions in the Making Tax Digital for Business VAT Guide for Vendors, users must sign up for the MTD service for VAT, even if they have already signed up to use the MTD service for income tax.
 For more information about how to get ready for MTD, see [Making Tax Digital: how VAT businesses and other VAT entities can get ready](https://www.gov.uk/government/publications/making-tax-digital-how-vat-businesses-and-other-vat-entities-can-get-ready).

 The solution that supports the MTD for VAT requirements is based on the Electronic messages functionality.
 This functionality provides a flexible approach for setting up and supporting reporting processes.
 The setup package for MTD for VAT for the UK covers the following scope of interoperation to help companies in the UK meet their VAT obligations:

 - **Retrieve VAT obligations (Mandatory)** – Users can initiate a request to HMRC to obtain their company's VAT obligations for a specific period.
 For each user's request, HMRC will post information about the company's VAT obligations, as that information is defined in the company's profile on the HMRC side.
 VAT obligations contain information about the VAT period, the due date for submission, and the status of the obligation.
 This information will be reflected in Finance.
 - **Submit VAT return for period (Mandatory)** – The system collects information about VAT returns.
-The information that is collected is based on the sales tax payment transactions that have been posted in the system via the sales tax settlement process, with respect to the VAT obligations that are registered in the system.
+The information that is collected is based on the sales tax payment transactions that have been posted in the system using the sales tax settlement process, with respect to the VAT obligations that are registered in the system.
 After this information is collected, a VAT return report in JavaScript Object Notation (JSON) format is generated.
 The user will submit this report to HMRC.
 The HMRC response to the submission will be reflected in Finance.
 - **Retrieve VAT liabilities (Optional)** – Users can initiate a request to HMRC to obtain their company's VAT liabilities for a specific period.
 In response to each user's request, HMRC will post information about the company's VAT liabilities, as that information is defined in the company's profile on the HMRC side.
 This information will be stored in Finance as an attachment to the related electronic message.
 This attachment will be in JSON format.
 - **Retrieve VAT payments (Optional)** – Users can initiate a request to HMRC to obtain their company's VAT payments for a specific period.
 In response to each user's request, HMRC will post information about the company's VAT payments, as that information is defined in the company's profile on the HMRC side.
 This information will be stored in Finance as an attachment to the related electronic message.
 This attachment will be in JSON format.

-The setup package for MTD for VAT for the UK doesn't cover the View VAT Return endpoint that might be required.
+The MTD setup package for VAT in the UK doesn't cover the View VAT Return endpoint that might be required.
 However, the Electronic messages functionality lets you set up and support this endpoint.

 When a company is signed up for the MTD service for VAT in HMRC, they should complete the following tasks.
 These tasks will prepare Finance to interoperate with the HMRC web service to retrieve VAT obligations and submit VAT returns.